 The point is that these factors are all lifestyle-related; there are no drugs involved.
 In fact, perhaps it’s time to return to a more hunter-gatherer sort of lifestyle and a diet high in fruit, vegetables and nuts.
 They had omega-3 fatty acids.
 They ate lean protein.
 They drank water and they incorporated physical activity as part of their daily routine.

-however, must be in conjunction with low calorie intake, as the now well-known consequences of obesity include heart attack, stroke, diabetes, high blood pressure and depression.
+Such an approach, however, must be in conjunction with low calorie intake, as the now well-known consequences of obesity include heart attack, stroke, diabetes, high blood pressure and depression.
 Every five kilograms people are overweight hastens a heart attack one and a half years earlier.
 Every five kilograms at age 21 increases the chances of someone dying before 90 by 10%.

 Reviewing the American national weight control registry, for people who lost 15 kilograms and kept it off for more than a year, it’s apparent that almost all of them cut their calorie intake in half.
 Over 90% exercise for an average one hour a day, 75% weighed themselves more than once a week and kept track of where they were and a large majority of them watched TV for less than 10 hours a week.
 These are simple, practical steps that almost any patient could take.

 It’s becoming clearer every day that food is one of the most powerful tools for keeping the body (and especially the heart) in optimum condition.
 Recent literature suggests a Mediterranean style diet reduces the risk of cardiovascular events by up to 40%.

 While our bodies are not all equal, there are some fundamentals:

 • Eat five serving of vegetables, two servings of fruit per day.